-We fund both Personal Development Grants (to help you pay for courses, internships, volunteering opportunities etc) and Personal Support Grants (to help you pay your bills, rent, interview clothes, travel, equipment, materials etc).
+We fund both Personal Development Grants (to help you pay for short courses, internships, volunteering opportunities etc) and Personal Support Grants (to help you pay for your interview clothes, travel, equipment, materials etc).

 Who can apply for funding?

-- Facing financial or practical difficulties supporting others through charitable work or volunteering
+- be supporting others (through charitable work or volunteering)